 - FACT-SHEET: Join a side-project?
 YES or NO

-- Free expert guide ‘5 reasons why PhD students delay & how-to avoid’
+- Expert guide ‘5 reasons why PhD students delay & how-to avoid’

 - TRESS ACADEMIC course: Completing your PhD successfully on time